ItsPriyesh/fontster/README.md

 =============
 This app is called Fontster.
 It is an app created for those who wish to change the fonts on their phone.
 It has a wide array of fonts available for the user to choose from, allowing the user to choose what they prefer.
-To actually use the app, your phone MUST BE ROOTED.
+To actually use the app, your phone **_must be rooted_**.
 In the app itself there are four options, install/preview a font, backup/restore, veiw current installed font, and options.

 Requirements